National Response Team (NRT) Member Roles and Responsibilities

 Department of Transportation (DOT)

-In addition to the activities of the U.S. Coast Guard, response expertise is provided by DOT pertaining to transportation of oil or hazardous substances through the Research and Special Programs Administration (RSPA).
-RSPA offers specialized advice on requirements of packaging, handling, and transporting regulated hazardous materials.
-RSPA serves other functions, including promulgating and enforcing hazardous materials regulations (49 CFR Part 100.199), producing emergency response guidebooks, and supporting protective action decision strategies and exercise scenarios.
+Response expertise is provided by DOT pertaining to transportation of oil or hazardous substances through the Pipeline and Hazardous Materials Safety Administration (PHMSA).
+PHMSA offers specialized advice on requirements of packaging, handling, and transporting regulated hazardous materials.
+PHMSA serves other functions, including promulgating and enforcing hazardous materials regulations (49 CFR Part 100.199), producing emergency response guidebooks, and supporting protective action decision strategies and exercise scenarios.

 Nuclear Regulatory Commission (NRC)

 When radioactive materials by its licensees are released, the NRC responds in accordance with its incident response plan.